Archaeology-ABM/NASSA-hub/README.md

-# NAS²A
+# NASSA
-Network for Agent-based modelling of Socio-ecological Systems in Archaeology (NAS²A)
+Network for Agent-based modelling of Socio-ecological Systems in Archaeology (NASSA)